Ms Lily's Haunted Shop game releasedPrint page

 That was my own challenge I believe to use only well-known and "legal"

-of 2 sprites I was able to squeeze 4.
-Simple, but extends the gameplay.
+of two enemy sprites I was able to squeeze four types of enemies!
+Simple, but makes the gameplay more interesting.

-For the music, I created a custom music player which does only what need to do and plays patterns so I can combine them and save some additional memory.
+For the music, I created a custom music player which does only that what need to do.
+As it can play patterns, combining them saves some memory.
 I also used a limited number of notes in a lookup table.
-All that small changes really saves bytes... actually saves the project!
+All that small tweaks save bytes... actually, they saved the whole project!

-Some of the tables like creating a power of 2 table, or screen
+But there are more small things...
+Some of the tables like creating a power of two, or screen

-the cases, generating these tables take less space than just having
+the cases, generating these tables procedurally take less space than just including them in the program.

 What didn't fit?